WinnersProx/AutoMart/api/README.md

 ## Asserts or tests

-To the tests and make sure that all api endpoints are working perfectly just type in your command line interface the following commands :
+To run the tests and make sure that all api endpoints are working perfectly just type in your command line interface the following commands :
 ```sh
    $ npm test
  ```